DanTeegan/Docker/README.md

 Docker ps -a– To check every container running including hidden files Docker pull – to pull the image from docker hub
-Docker run – to run the image live directly from dockerhub
+Docker run – to run the image live directly from dockerhub docker exec -it <container id> bash > to access the running container docker stop      > stops a running container docker kill      > kills container by stopping execution. stop gives time to shut down gracefully docker commit <container id><username/imagename>       > creates new image of an edited container on local system

 ```